Dealing with Client Services?

 I would call and let them know you are likely unable to pay on time this month and were curious to know if a single payoff amount is an option.
 Let them know you may be able to pull the money together if the amount was reasonable and see what they say.

-You can expect that any settlement or payoff you make to Client Services to update to your credit reports.
+You can expect any settlement or payoff you make to Client Services to update to your credit reports.
 What would typically happen is that you negotiate and resolve the debt with the debt collector, and any reporting they or the creditor do will reflect a zero balance owed shortly thereafter.
 It will not matter if you pay in full or settle for less on an account this far down the collection pipeline.

 That updating is often all that is needed to get your home loan approved.
 And it is better to do what you are doing, negotiating payoffs on collection accounts, before you apply for a home loan.